davidjwatts/portuguese_fires/Final_Report.md

 ### Introduction

 Forest fires are responsible for considerable environmental and monetary damage globally.
-Early detection and appropriate response can provide substantial relief, but what factors and data can be used to determine how threatening a fire is?
+Early detection and appropriate response can provide substantial relief, but what factors and data can be used to determine a the threat a fire poses?
 While several studies of this nature exist that attempt to predict fires, this project attempts to predict the size of a fire's burn area, given fire science metric, spatio/temporal, and meteorological data.
 It is clear that simple meteorological data is the easiest to access, most abundant, and least expensive to gather, and thus is the cornerstone of the data collected here.
 Coincidentally, these variables seem to fit the best predictive model.

 A predictive model would give authorities a powerful tool in the fight against forest fires.
 Appropriate resources could be dedicated to a fire at inception, limiting cost and damage.
 More accurate alerts could be sent out to the public, increasing awareness as well as safety.